gitbrown1234/cloud-migration/README.md

     *   Navigation Menus
     *   Pre-built Dashboard Panels
     *   Viewstates
+*   **Dashboard Integration:** The `transferko` command is integrated into a dedicated dashboard, providing an intuitive interface to specify source/destination details, select object types, and manage override options.
+This dashboard is the primary spot for users to interact with the script.
 *   **Key Features:**
     *   Preserves object ownership and sharing permissions (ACLs).
     *   Supports selective migration of specific object types or all.